 If you don’t know what you don’t know, here is your wake-up call.
 It takes a pro mindset.
 As a professional (business owner) you’re capable of more than you realize.
 I challenge you to start representing the industry as a professional today.
 (Achievers love a challenge.)
 Reach out to another business owner, a supplier, vendor or association, school, coach or trainer.

 There are scholarships to share in your local area, trainings to budget for and attend, podcasts to listen to, associations to join, schools and causes to get involved in.
 Think of yourself as a resource.
-Be an example of professionalism to attract and retain the team members who are looking to be part of a professional business and raise the bar in the trades.
+Be an example of professionalism to attract and retain the team members who are looking to be part of a professional business and raise the bar in the automotive and skilled trades.